 Driving a Campervan in Winter

-A popular choice of vehicle for travelers in Iceland is a campervan.
+A popular choice of vehicle for travelers who visit Iceland is a campervan.
 We saw so many of these we were truly surprised.
 I love RV trips but in winter with all that wet gear and the snow boots and everything?
-I think I’ll pass.
+I think I'll pass.